 You will walk a lot in D.C.
 And depending on the season in which you visit, it may be hot and humid during your trip.
 A refillable water bottle is essential item to pack for Washington, D.C.
 It will keep you hydrated, and it is better for the environment.

 Buddy and I brought our water bottles from home.
-We refilled them at the various water bottle filling stations inside the Smithsonian Museums.
+We refilled them at the various filling stations inside the Smithsonian Museums.
 There are also water fountains where you can fill up your water bottle at the many water fountains around the National Mall.

 5. Reusable sandwich bags